The Shift from Generic to Brand-Aware AI

 The scores are returned alongside the generated content.
 They inform the human reviewer but do not automatically reject or regenerate output.
 The evaluator reduces the volume of bad outputs that reach review.
 It does not replace human judgment.

-Once generation is complete, the system needs to turn a headline, caption, and generated image into a 1080x1080 PNG ready for Instagram or LinkedIn.
+Once generation is complete, the system needs to turn a headline, caption, and generated image into a 1080×1080 PNG ready for Instagram or LinkedIn.

 The first instinct for this is usually an image manipulation library like Pillow.
-We avoided it.
-Pillow gives you pixel-level control but makes typography, text wrapping, and layout alignment genuinely painful to get right.
+It gives you pixel-level control but makes typography, text wrapping, and layout alignment genuinely painful to get right.
 Every layout change requires code changes.

 Instead, the render service uses an HTML template.
 The generated headline, caption, and image URL are injected as variables into app/templates/post_template.html.
 Layout, typography, brand colors, and spacing are all handled by CSS.
 Changing the post layout means editing a template file, not rewriting rendering code.